Backrooms (web series): Film adaptation

-After publishing The Backrooms (Found Footage), Parsons was approached by several studios for a feature-length adaptation.
-He initially pitched the idea as a comic serialization as opposed to a feature-length film.
-In February 2023, A24, who successfully bid on the film, announced that work had begun on a film adaptation of the Backrooms based on Parsons' videos, with Parsons directing.
-Roberto Patino is set to write the screenplay, while James Wan, Michael Clear from Atomic Monster, Shawn Levy, Dan Cohen, and Dan Levine from 21 Laps Entertainment, Peter Chernin from Chernin Entertainment are set to produce.
-Chiwetel Ejiofor and Renate Reinsve starred in the film, with principal photography taking place in the summer of 2025.
+After the major success of his web series, Parsons was eventually approached by several studios for a feature-length adaptation.
+In February 2023, A24, who successfully bid on the film, announced that work had begun on a film adaptation of the Backrooms based on Parsons's videos, with Parsons directing.
+Roberto Patino was initially set to write the screenplay, but was replaced by Will Soodik.
+James Wan and Michael Clear through Atomic Monster; Shawn Levy, Dan Cohen, and Dan Levine through 21 Laps Entertainment; and Peter Chernin through Chernin Entertainment were set to produce.